nurul-ismat/Faculty-of-Computing_University-Course-Management-System/README.md

 <br>
 <b>Student:</b>
 <br>
-1. Student perform activities such as view enrolled courses, course materials, view notifications.<br>
+1. Students perform activities such as view enrolled courses, course materials, view notifications.<br>
-2. Student able to view his/her performance analysis based on assignments, projects, tests, quizzes, term and finals marks, and also can upload and download documents after log-in into the system.
+2. Students able to view his/her performance analysis based on assignments, projects, tests, quizzes, term and finals marks, and also can upload and download documents after log-in into the system.

+**this project aims to develop a web-based course management system for the Faculty of Computing, allowing lecturers and students to manage their courses and enabling the Head of Department to view uploaded course files.
+The objectives include gathering requirements, designing and developing the system, and validating it through acceptance testing.
+The system will allow lecturers to manage course details, upload materials, and add notifications, while students can view their course information and grades.
+The Head of Department can access and review all course-related files uploaded by lecturers.
+This system aims to streamline access to course information for all users, improving efficiency and organization within the faculty.